 There are over 1 million fasteners in the market place today and the list keeps growing day by day.
-With all the different types of fasteners, we thought it would be a good idea to write a guide about them, so here we are.
-A fasteners is exactly that, it fastens or attaches something by pinning, screwing or nailing.
+A fastener is exactly that, it fastens or attaches something by pinning, screwing or nailing.
 It secures an object.

-You might look at a fastener and think it’s small and there is not much to a fasteners, I know I did when I first started in the business.
-After some time, I realized they may be small, but there is a lot of information to one little fasteners.
-There is the material it’s made from, the type of finish, the bit type, the bit size, thread size, thread count, thread height, head type, head shape, point type and more.
+You might look at a fastener and think it’s small and there is not much to a fastener.
+However, there is a lot to a fastener.
+There is the material it’s made out of, the type of finish, the bit type, the bit size, thread size, thread count, thread height, head type, head shape, point type and more.
 As you can see there is a lot to one fastener.
 There is so much information, you could write a book about fasteners.
-We don’t have the time and know you don’t have the time, so we are going to give you a crash course and a solid foundation to fasteners.
+We don’t have the time, so we are going to give you a crash course and a solid foundation to fasteners.
 If you have more questions, always feel free to drop us a line or ask others in our forum.

 Fasteners are identified by 5 attributes:

 - Thread pitch – Thread count

 The first item when looking at fasteners is category of fastener.
 Such as wood screw, concrete fasteners, sheet metal, hex bolt and lag bolt.
 There are a lot more types of fasteners in the category, but these are the main fasteners you will run into.

 By looking at the pictures above you probably noticed on the top of the fasteners, there are different ways to attach the fastener.
 This is called the drive, but don’t confuse it with the head (We will cover this next).
 The drive is where the bit, such as a screw driver actually is inserted to drive the fastener tight.
 Again there are a lot of drive types, but here are the most common: